 Capitalism entails a process of creative destruction.
 New ideas continuously challenge old structures, giving rise to structural transformation as successful innovations and new products, firms, and industries arise and obsolete ones decline and vanish.
-Empirical studies point to high-growth firms (sometimes known as gazelles) as the main drivers of this process.
+Empirical studies point to high-growth firms (sometimes known as "gazelles") as the main drivers of this process.
 In the US, an estimated 1% of firms create 40% of all new jobs-and 5% create almost 70% of new jobs.
+Similar patterns are found in developing countries, where less than 10% of firms account for more than 50% of new jobs [4].
 A review of the studies of firm growth reveals some common findings [5]:

 - High-growth firms are crucial to net job growth, generating a large share of all net jobs.
-This is particularly pronounced in recessions, when high-growth firms continue to grow while other firms decline. - Small firms are overrepresented among high-growth firms, but these firms come in all sizes.
+This is particularly pronounced in recessions, when high-growth firms continue to grow while other firms decline. - Small firms are overrepresented among high-growth firms, but high-growth firms come in all sizes.
 A small subgroup of large high-growth firms are major job creators. - High-growth firms are younger on average. - Young and small high-growth firms grow organically (not through mergers and acquisitions) and make a larger contribution to net employment growth than do larger and older high-growth firms. - High-growth firms are present in all industries, though they are slightly overrepresented in service industries.

-Young firms that survive have higher productivity and grow more rapidly than more mature firms [1], suggesting an "up or out" dynamic.
+Young firms that survive have higher productivity and grow more rapidly than more mature firms [6], suggesting an "up or out" dynamic.
 Firms have higher productivity and grow more rapidly than incumbents or they fail.